Sato-Tate groups of some weight 3 motives: Direct sum constructions

 \subsection{Direct sums of correlated newforms}

 We now consider motives $M=M_1\oplus M_2$ where $M_1$ and $M_2$ are associated to newforms $f_1$ and $f_2$ that bear a special relationship.
 More specifically, we shall take $f_1$ to be a weight 2 newform $f_\psi$ with CM by $K$, where $\psi$ is a Hecke character of $K$ (of infinite type~$1$), and then take $f_2$ to be a weight 4 newform $f_{\psi^3\otimes \phi}$, where~$\phi$ is a finite order Hecke character (of infinite type~$0$).
 Using variations of the two constructions given in \S\ref{subsection: psi-4} and \S\ref{subsection: psi-3} we are able to construct motives whose $L$-polynomial distributions match all ten of the candidate Sato-Tate groups $G=C_n,J(C_n)$ with identity component $\Unitary(1)$, where $n=1,2,3,4,6$.
-Moreover, via arguments analogous to those used in \cite{FS12}, we are able to prove equidistribution in each of these cases.
+Moreover, via arguments analogous to those used in \cite{FS12}, we are able to prove equidistribution in each of these cases (alternatively, as we are concerned with a CM construction, equidistribution could be directly deduced from the work of Johansson \cite{Joh14}).

 \begin{lemma} Let $\psi$ be a Hecke character of $K$ of infinite type $1$ such that $f_\psi$ has rational coefficients.
 Let $M_1$ be the Tate twist of the motive associated to the weight $2$ newform $f_\psi$.
 Let $M_2$ be the motive associated to the weight $4$ newform $f_{\psi^ 3\otimes\phi}$, where $\phi$ is a finite order Hecke character (of infinite type~$0$) such that $f_{\psi^ 3\otimes\phi}$ has rational coefficients.
 The distribution of the normalized Frobenius eigenvalues of $M_1\oplus M_2$ (resp. the extension of scalars $(M_1\oplus M_2)_K$) coincides with the distribution of the eigenvalues of a random element in the group $J(C_{\ord(\phi)})$ (resp. $C_{\ord(\phi)}$). \end{lemma}